 What Is Gastroesophageal Reflux Disease?

-Gastroesophageal reflux disease (GERD) is a more serious form of the more common gastroesophageal reflux or acid reflux.
+Gastroesophageal reflux disease (GERD) is a more serious and persistent form of the more common gastroesophageal reflux or acid reflux.

-Reflux occurs when the lower esophageal sphincter (a muscular valve that connects the esophagus to the stomach) either opens spontaneously or does not close properly, allowing stomach contents to rise up into the esophagus.
-This sphincter acts like a valve connecting the stomach to the esophagus, and when that valve stops working properly, reflux develops.
+Reflux occurs when the lower esophageal sphincter (a muscular valve that connects your esophagus to your stomach) either opens spontaneously or does not close properly.
+This allows your stomach contents to rise up into your esophagus.

-The digestive juices of the stomach contain powerful acid that can, over time, damage the lining of the esophagus.
-While reflux is a common condition that occurs infrequently, GERD is a more serious condition that occurs more than twice a week and can cause health problems if untreated.
+The digestive juices of the stomach contain powerful acid that can, over time, damage the lining of your esophagus.
+Reflux is a common condition that occurs infrequently.
+However, GERD is a more serious condition that occurs more than twice a week.

 Complications of GERD

-- Swallowing disorders: Scar and tissue damage can cause strictures, a narrowing of the esophagus that makes swallowing difficult.
+- Swallowing disorders: Scar and tissue damage can cause a stricture, a narrowing of your esophagus that makes swallowing difficult.

-- Barrett's esophagus: In some cases, chronic GERD may cause Barrett's esophagus, in which abnormal cells develop in the esophageal lining, increasing the risk of esophageal cancer.
+- Barrett's esophagus: In some cases, chronic GERD may cause Barrett's esophagus.
+This is a condition in which abnormal cells develop in your esophageal lining, increasing the risk of esophageal cancer.